 On a cold January day in 2015, I hiked out into the wilderness of the Old Dad Mountains in the Mojave Desert.
 Just driving out there was a bit of a challenge; the roads were long and rocky.

 After parking the truck, I hiked up an alluvial and entered into a rocky canyon.
 The canyon got increasingly steep and narrow the further I went.
 Around a few constricted corners, I found twenty or thirty petroglyphs scattered on the walls and flat surfaces.
-The canyon naturally concentrates water here after a storm and it collects in shallow places along the bedrock and in natural tanks.
-This is why the Native Americans were here; for the chance of life-saving water.
-This part of the Mojave is exceedingly dry and there are no springs for many miles.
+The canyon naturally concentrates water here after a storm, collecting in shallow places along the bedrock and in natural tanks.
+This is why the Native Americans were here: for the chance of life-saving water.
+This part of the Mojave is exceedingly dry, and there are no springs for many miles.

 No directions to this site.